dkochmanski/charming-clim/doc/grafts.md

 Now we know *what* we want.
 Time to think about *how* to achieve it.
 Let me remind you what kind of objects we are dealing with:

 * Port is a logical connection to a display server.
-For instance it may contain a foreign handler which is passed to the external system API.
-It is responsible for the communication – configuring, writing to[^10] and reading from a device we are connected to.
+For instance, it may contain a foreign handler which is passed to the external system API.
+It is responsible for the communication – configuring, writing to[^10] and reading from a device, we are connected to.

 * Graft is a logical screen representation on which we draw.
-It is responsible for all transformations necessary to achieve desired effect on the physical screen.
+It is responsible for all transformations necessary to achieve the desired effect on the physical screen.
 The same port may have many associated grafts for applications with different units and orientations.

 * Medium is a representation of the sheet on a physical device.
-Sheet is the Form which is a region and may be drawn – it doesn't concern itself with physical limitations.
+Sheet is the The form which is a region and may be drawn – it doesn't concern itself with physical limitations.
 We will cover only medium's basics here.

 [^10]: Sometimes we deal with devices which we can't take input from – for